smokinjoe/joevent/README.md

 Use case: when the context that the event handler is to be executed within needs to change.

-Even simpler documentation (can be found in index.html):
+Documentation (can be found in index.html):

     // Uncomment below to view all sets/emits/removes and be
     // able to utilize j.list() to view any and all hooks set